Pluralscan/Pluralscan/README.md

 **Architecture:**

-Pluralscan adopt a Monolith Clean Architecture/Onion Architecture/Ports & Adapters (Hexagonal) with Tactical DDD Patterns...
+Pluralscan adopt a Clean Architecture/Onion Architecture/Ports & Adapters (Hexagonal) with Tactical DDD Patterns for each microservices...
 All boil down to the dependency inversion principle: **high-level modules** (the domain) **MUST NOT** depend on **low-level** ones (the infrastructure).
 Each bounded context has it's own set of modules.

 #### Domain